Thauan-th/Thauan-th/README.md

 ## Hello, my name is Thauan

 I am a full-stack developer with over 4 years of experience.
-I am passionate about Ruby on Rails, Django, and DevOps.
+I am passionate about Ruby on Rails, Django, and AWS.

 ## Skills